whaaaaaatt/adaGRPO/README.md

   Simple chat GUI.
 Supports LoRA checkpoint loading, saving conversation, and generating `config.json`.

 * `EvaluateLLM.py`, `CheckEvalResMath.py`
-  Scripts for evaluating training results.
+  Scripts for evaluating training results.You can refer to and modify it as needed; here we only provide an example.

 ---